fiyin35/spikerz-assessment/README.md

    - The test includes basic reCAPTCHA handling, but Google may employ different detection methods
    - Try running in headed mode to manually handle reCAPTCHA during development

+Debugging Tips

+Use --debug flag to run tests in debug mode
+Add await page.pause() at specific points in your test for interactive debugging Increase timeouts for flaky operations: await page.locator('selector').click({ timeout: 30000 });